 Grading and Drainage

-Not all buyers respond to deferred maintenance the same way — and understanding the buyer pool for a specific property shapes the right sale strategy.
+Different types of buyers respond to deferred maintenance very differently, and understanding the buyer pool for a specific property is essential for setting realistic expectations.

 When Targeted Repairs Make Sense